 Biometrics is the technology of authenticating a person's identity by verifying a personal characteristic.
-Biometric devices grant users access to programs, systems, or rooms by analyzing some biometric identifier (Schmidt 54-62).
-A biometric identifier is a physical or behavioral characteristic.
-Examples include fingerprints, facial features, hand geometry, voice patterns, signatures, and eye patterns.
+Biometric devices give users access to programs, systems, or room-by-room analyzing some biometric traits (Schmidt 54-62).
+A biometric trait is a physical of behavioral cartelistic.
+Examples include finger prints, facial features, hand geometry, voice patterns, signatures and eye pattern.

-A biometric device translates a personal characteristic into a digital code that is compared with a digital code stored in the computer.
-If the digital code in the computer does not match the personal characteristic's code, the computer denies access to the individual.
+A biometric device translates personal characteristics into a digital code that is compared with a digital code stored in a computer.
+If the digital code in the computer does not match the personal characteristic's code the computer denies access to the individual.

-The most widely used biometric device today is a fingerprint scanner.
+The most widely used biometric device today a fingerprint scanner.
 A fingerprint scanner captures curves and indentations of a fingerprint.
-With the cost of fingerprint scanners less than \$100, experts believe this technology will become the home user's authentication device for e-commerce transactions.
-To conduct a credit-card transaction, the Web site would require users to hold a finger on the scanner.
-External fingerprint scanners usually plug into a parallel or USB port.1 Businesses use fingerprint scanners to authenticate users before they can access a personal computer.
+With the cost of fingerprint scanners less than \$100, experts believe the technology will become the user's authentication device for e-commerce transactions.
+To conduct a credit-card transaction, the Web site should require users to hold a finger to the scanner.
+External finger print scanners usually plug into a parallel or USB port.
+Businesses use fingerprint scanners to authenticate users before they can access a personal computer.
 Grade schools use fingerprint scanners as an alternative to lunch money.
 Students' account balances adjust for each lunch purchased.